AdobeDocs/journey-optimizer.en/help/using/audience/about-audiences.md

 * **Federated Audience Composition**: Federate datasets directly from your existing data warehouse to build and enrich Adobe Experience Platform audiences and attributes all in one system.
 Please read the guide on [Federated Audience Composition](https://experienceleague.adobe.com/en/docs/federated-audience-composition/using/home).

-    >[!AVAILABILITY]
-    >
-    >Federated Audience Composition is currently only available for a set of organizations (Limited Availability).
-For more information, contact your Adobe representative.

 For more information on the use of Custom upload and Federated Audience Composition audiences in [!DNL Journey Optimizer], refer to [this section](custom-upload-fac.md).

 ## Target audiences in [!DNL Journey Optimizer] {#segments-in-journey-optimizer}